EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/dynamicElems/addStructures

 #### Parameters (you should post):
-   * structureId {Array} It should contain the ids of the structures you want to assign to all of your users.
+   * structureIds {Array} It should contain the ids of the structures you want to assign to all of your users.

 ####Answer:
 An object containing two arrays: